dellsystem/bookmarker/README.md

 done, and you'll be presented with the option to add notes (for quotes) and terms (for vocabulary).
 If the book details didn't quite get saved properly, click the edit icon next to the book title.

+**NEW**: You can now add books via the "b b" keyboard shortcut.
+This is recommended over the copy-and-paste the ID method above.
+To add an author, use "a a".

 To add an author, find the Goodreads ID for the author (same method), and use the Author field from the dashboard or the author page.
 If the author doesn't